Property law expert, Caroline Entwistle, explains why chancel repair liability remains a potentially expensive problem for many homeowners.

 How can properties affected be identified?

-Given its serious implications, it might be thought that property saddled with this draconian liability would be readily identifiable.
+Given its serious implications, you might think that properties saddled with this draconian liability would be readily identifiable.
 But the waters remain muddied.

 A change in the law in 2012, meant that churches had until 12th October 2013 to protect their right to chancel repair liability by registering a notice at the Land Registry against properties affected.
 This resulted in around 250 churches registering notices against more than 12,000 properties.
 Yet that does not represent the full extent of the problem.